RhodaPoweiIyakoregha/Restaurant-Rating-Project/README.md

 (C)Risk from Entry
 Insufficient cash flow;failing to raise sufficient capital can be a disaster, it requires a lot of time for a restaurant to establish itself in order to become profitable.

 Inadequate Marketing;there is a huge problem with attracting more customers, it could be from the menu or décor.

 (D)Benefits of franchising
-Franchising offer the strong brand awareness and security,the investor gets the right to use the restaurants name,trademark,branding and business model(Royalties from your licesnsed brand with an increased fee of 4% and 10%)
+Franchising offer the strong brand awareness and security. the investor gets the right to use the restaurants name,trademark,branding and business model(Royalties from your licesnsed brand with an increased fee of 4% and 10%)

-Disadvantages of Franchising; you will have to share control with other investors,investors are 100% responsible if one/several restaurants don’t turn profit and investing entails time,capital and resources.
+Disadvantages of Franchising; you will have to share control with other investors. investors are 100% responsible if one/several restaurants don’t turn profit and investing entails time,capital and resources.

-Thanks for reading..
+Thanks for reading.. 😄